fotonic/fotonic.github.io/_posts/2016-03-20-thoughts-on-ux-and-design.md

 In 2007, I supported an expansive suite of research products at a large company.
 For years I spent most of my work life gaining insights from customers, walking with them through their experiences while using our platform.
 As a result, user experience became glued to the forefront of my mind.
 At that time, I had no clue that I would eventually build products.

 I'm now a full-stack software engineer for a healthcare innovations company.
-I'm only into my 5th week in the role with a code base that is vastly different from my last job, but I'm already helping to develop a product geared toward making life easier for patients and care providers with with EmberJS & Ruby.
+I'm only into my 5th week in the role with a code base that is vastly different from my last job, but I'm already helping to develop a product geared toward making life easier for patients and care providers in EmberJS & Ruby.
 When I'm not at the office, I build everything from front to back-end side projects with an occasional freelance thing.

 As web developers/engineers we can never reach our full potential without designers and they will never see their concepts materialize without engineering.
 We must do more than just co-exist.
 Our success depends on our willingness to collaborate and support each other.